wahabaftab/Adaptive-Thresholding-to-Binarize-Degraded-Documents-with-Sauvola-Method-using-Integral-Images/README.md

 ### About the Code:
 We have gathered some sample degraded images in the Original folder and performed both otsu and our method and saved outputs in respective folders.
-You can run **main.py** file
+You can run **main.py** file which runs over the entire Original image folder to reproduce results.
+Our notebook file contains a single example to compare our results with Otsu method with image visualisaiton, you can try it yourself for other images.